manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 Started learning Javascript data structures and algorithms, my coding skills are improving day by day, I cannot focus on anything other than coding, I'm addicted to writing code all day.

+### Day 24: November 27, 2019
+**Today's Progress**: Second day of learning JavaScript Data Structures and Algorithm.

+**What did I do?😃:**
+It's my second day of learning JavaScript Data Structures and Algorithm, to be honest, it was overwhelming to get started but as I practice more and more, it feels good to solve problems once I thought I cannot crack.
+Keep Coding 👨‍💻.
+#webdeveloper #coder